First time buyer 101

 How to Get Educated

 Approach a real estate agent by explaining that you do not want to enter into an agreement for representation at the current time.
 However, find out if they will talk to you about a typical home buying scenario.
-Any agent that won’t take a few moments of time to help you understand home buying, probably, isn’t an agent that you want to work with.
+Any agent that won’t take a few moments to help you understand home buying, probably, isn’t an agent that you want to work with.
 If you have to make several calls to find someone willing to help you, it will be worth the effort.
 If you aren’t comfortable talking to a real estate agent, you can always contact one of our buyer specialists.
-Everyone will have a different perspective of the process but all should be able to give you a basic overview or understanding of the home buying process.
+Everyone will have a different perspective of the process, but all should be able to give you a basic overview or understanding of the home buying process.

 Questions to Ask An Agent